beave/meer/doc/source/configuration.rst

 You will need to adjust your ``meer.yaml`` rights in the ``runas`` option to match your permissions.

-Setting up a new database.
+Setting up a new database
 --------------------------

 If you do not have a database already configured to receive alerts,  the instructions below will help